mzeahmed/link-products-to-sendinblue/README.md

-# Woocommerce Sendinblue Synchronize
+# Woocommerce product to Sendinlue list

-Woocommerce Sendinblue Synchronize add customer to a specific sendinblue list, we can create list for each product.
+Linked WooCommerce product to a specific Sendinblue list to add customer to that list

 ### For example
 - product 'foo' => sendinblue list 'foo'
 - product 'bar' => sendinblue list 'bar'